|TH 3440 – Classical Acting

 I would prefer to just look at the girls

-and yes that mean I'm looking at their ass
+and yes that means I'm looking at their ass

-there's not much guilty feeling in mt world
+there's not much guilty feeling in my world

 I cannot help that I'm the only straight